top of page

 Ultrasound

 Ultrasound uses sound waves to create images of the internal structures.
-An abdominal ultrasound can provide images of the rectum and surrounding areas, highlighting any abnormal growths or obstructions.
+An abdominal ultrasound can provide images of the rectum, colon and surrounding areas, highlighting any colon wall thickening, masses or enlarged lymph nodes.

 Blood Tests